-Film director and foodie Michael Winner really seems one of life’s losers now that that his finances have unravelled after his death.
+Film director and foodie Michael Winner really seems one of life’s losers now that his finances have unravelled after his death.

 Flamboyant Winner wined and dined at the most exclusive restaurants and spent an annual £90,000 holiday in the Caribbean.